Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Hello World! :3

-According to all known laws of aviation, there is no way a bee should be able to fly.
+According to all known laws of aviation, there is no way a Goober should be able to fly.
 Its wings are too small to get its fat little body off the ground.
-The bee, of course, flies anyway because bees don't care what humans think is impossible.
+The Goober, of course, flies anyway because Goobers don't care what humans think is impossible.
 Yellow, black.
 Yellow, black.
 Yellow, black.
 Yellow, black.
 Ooh, black and yellow!
 Let's shake it up a little.